Social media stocks hammered as Facebook debuts

-NEW YORK Social media stocks, led by Zynga Inc (ZNGA.O), slumped in volatile trading as traders used the securities to hedge or bet against the star of the sector, Facebook Inc (FB.O), which went public in a disappointing debut on Friday.
+NEW YORK Social media stocks, led by Zynga Inc, slumped in volatile trading as traders used the securities to hedge or bet against the star of the sector, Facebook Inc (FB.O), which went public in a disappointing debut on Friday.

-Facebook shares rose to a high of $45 in early trade but lost steam and closed at $38.23, up less than 1 percent.
+Facebook shares rose to a high of $45 in early trade but lost steam and was at $38.15 in afternoon trade.
 Analysts blamed the poorer-than-expected first-day showing on the vast number of shares floated, a rich valuation and market weakness.

 "This starlet tripped on the red carpet," said Max Wolff, a senior analyst at GreenCrest Capital.
 "They started out with a fairly aggressive price range, then jacked it up and threw a lot more shares into the hopper.
 You either juice the number of shares or the price, you don't usually do both."

 Shares of Zynga, the leading social gaming company which gets much of its revenue from Facebook, fell about 20 percent at one point, and were halted twice.
-Zynga closed down 13 percent at $7.16.

-"We're lucky.
-We own the shares at a very good price.
-Our shares were bought below $30," Moe added, while noting GSV Capital did not sell any of its Facebook shares in the IPO.

-Some traders who cannot short Facebook shares early may be betting against other social media stocks instead, according to Wolff and others. <ID: L1E8GI8WZ>
+Zynga was down 15 percent at $7.03 in late afternoon trading, having earlier hit a low of $6.63, which triggered an automatic halt due to the fluctuation in its price.

-Zynga accounts for more than 10 percent of Facebook's revenue, so traders may be focusing mostly on Zynga shares and options as an alternative to Facebook.
+Zynga accounts for more than 10 percent of Facebook revenue, so traders may be focusing mostly on Zynga shares and options as an alternative to Facebook.

 "Somebody obviously tried to blow that thing out of the water using it as an inorganic hedge against Facebook," Wolff said.